We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 Call us — MNP can help meaningfully inform consultation.

 The Duty to Consult is confusing.
-MNP can help your organization understand where Aboriginal rights came from, who holds Aboriginal rights, and how best to execute Indigenous consultation.
+MNP can help your organization understand where Indigenous rights came from, who holds Indigenous rights, and how best to execute Indigenous consultation.

 Whether you require a session that focuses on regulatory matters, historical influences or risk management, MNP can deliver a tailored session that meets your company’s specific needs.

 Learn more about MNP’s Duty to Consult Services for Indigenous Nations.